 Fellows serve on a 3-year term, receive a small stipend annually, and represent CSJ or assist CSJ in its activities in various ways appropriate to their expertise.
 Faculty interested in serving as a CSJ Faculty Fellow are invited to contact CSJ’s Executive Director, Dr. Andria Wisler.

 CSJ team members welcome the opportunity to meet with faculty and staff across the University to discuss ways in which social justice themes, speakers and inquiries can be infused into a wide spectrum of courses and programs.
-CSJ can offer pedagogical, assessment and content-based resources as well as provide introductions to appropriate social justice speakers and partners, locally and globally.
-To schedule a meeting, contact CSJ’s Social Justice Curriculum and Pedagogy Coordinator, Amanda Munroe.
+CSJ offers pedagogical, assessment and content-based resources as well as provides introductions to appropriate social justice speakers and partners, locally and globally.
+To schedule a meeting, contact CSJ’s Assistant Director, Social Justice Curriculum & Pedagogy, Amanda Munroe.

 The Georgetown Assistance Program (GAP) seeks your help with social justice and volunteer programs during Spring Break, exam periods, and other times when students are not on campus.
 CSJ needs faculty, staff, and alumni assistance during these times so that the populations with which we work can continue to receive services and remain engaged in impactful programming even when our student volunteers are away.
 CSJ has two opportunities available with a wide range of time options, seven days a week.

 There are many opportunities to volunteer and serve in the greater Washington, DC area.
 Visit our Opportunities in DC page to access several search engines that match volunteers with local non-profit organizations based on area of interest.